 After winning the second season of NXT due to public vote, Vince McMahon was furious that the audience voted for Kaval over his chosen winner, Alex Riley.
 He subsequently told the rest of the NXT 2 rookies to go out there and beat him down in what has become one of the worst moments in modern WWE history due to poor booking (The pros were given no direction, so were left questioning if they were supposed to run down & help) and an atrocious promo by Michael McGillicutt.
 Kaval was booked as a jobber for several months, before he asked for his release from the company.

 NJPW sponsors were upset that he had dressed as Agent 47 from the Hitman series for the January 4th Tokyo Dome show and threatened to pull their sponsorship.
 To appease them, NJPW had no choice but to release him shortly afterwards.

 Serious Business: Wrestling is serious business for LowKi, not only is he a stickler for kayfabe, but his character is always played straight.
 In EVOLVE, he specifically stated his goal was to take his profession "back" from the complacent, the boys and the actors who thought they could be pro wrestlers.

 Wrestled the January 4th, 2013 Tokyo Dome show dressed as Agent 47.

 Signature Move: A spring board Enzuigiri he calls tidal wave, a cartwheel into a face kick called Tidal Crush.
 Three elbow strikes while standing in the corner, drop kick to put them there optional.
-A kick to the back of a bent over opponent's head executed by stretching his leg upwards and letting it fall, followed by rubbing his bald head.
+A kick to the back of a bent over opponent's head executed by stretching his leg upwards and letting it fall, followed by rubbing his bald head (as Homicide does).
 An elevated cloverleaf he calls the Final Four.
 The Matrix dodge, The Bite of the Dragon (hanging inverted facelock), rolling wheel kick/rolling koppu kick, Black Magic (a shining wizard feint), a Double Underhook Suplex (Dragon Wing), Mongolian Chop, and he is also somewhat known for using the Ki Crusher in Ring Of Honor and ZERO-ONE.